progenetix/progenetix-web/docs/index.md

 ??? info "Registration & Licenses"

     As of March 2012, no specific registration is required for using the Progenetix and and arrayMap resources.
 While the data is licensed under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0) we suggest that you contact [Michael Baudis](https://info.baudisgroup.org/group/Michael_Baudis/) if you plan any commercial use of the database or are interested to incorporate the data into your research projects.

+Additional information - e.g. about contacts or related publications - is available through the [group page](http://info.baudisgroup.org) of the Baudis group at the University of Zürich.

 ## Progenetix Source Code